trakmaker/NewsAPI_Project/readme.md

-This is a portfolio project to improve my skills
+This is a portfolio project